jeffpar/pcjs.v1/modules/pc8080/README.md

 ---
 PC8080 is our 8080-based machine emulation module.
 The code is derived from [PCx86](/modules/pcx86/).

-It is still a work-in-progress.
-See the list of available [PC8080 Machines](/devices/pc8080/machine/), including [Space Invaders (1978)](/devices/pc8080/machine/invaders/).
+See the list of available [PC8080 Machines](/devices/pc8080/machine/), which includes [Space Invaders (1978)](/devices/pc8080/machine/invaders/).

-PC8080 is currently comprised of the following non-shared components, as listed in [package.json](../../package.json) (see the *pc8080Files* property):
+PC8080 is comprised of the following non-shared components, as listed in [package.json](../../package.json) (see the *pc8080Files* property):

 * [defines.js](/modules/pc8080/lib/defines.js)